Isolation complication? US finds it's hard to shun Russia

 And after making the case since February that there’s no point in talking to Russia because Russia is not serious about diplomacy and cannot be trusted, the U.S. has conceded it needs to engage with Moscow as well.

-The public outreach to Lavrov combined with the announcement of a “substantial proposal” to Russia to win the release of detained Americans Paul Whelan and Brittney Griner took many by surprise.
+The public outreach to Lavrov combined with the announcement of a “substantial proposal” to Russia to win the release of Whelan and Griner took many by surprise.

-A Blinken-Lavrov conversation would be the highest-level contact between the U.S. and Russia since Feb.
+The Blinken-Lavrov conversation was the highest-level contact between the U.S. and Russia since Feb.
 15, before the Russian invasion, and could set the stage for possible in-person discussions, although administration officials say there are no plans for that.

-The Kremlin presumably reveled in the news that the U.S. is now seeking engagement and will likely delay the process of arranging a call to gain maximum advantage.
+The Kremlin presumably reveled in the fact that the U.S. is now seeking engagement and will likely delay the process of arranging a call to gain maximum advantage.

 “They are going to drag this out and try to humiliate us as much as they can,” said Ian Kelly, a retired career diplomat who served as U.S. ambassador to Georgia in the Obama and Trump administrations.
 “I don’t think it goes along with (the administration’s) overall policy.”

-Kelly said the request for a call is “counterproductive to our broader effort to isolate Russia.”
+Kelly saw Blinken’s interest in the call as “counterproductive to our broader effort to isolate Russia.”

 “Other countries will look at this and say, ’Why shouldn’t we deal with Lavrov or the Russians more broadly?’” he said.